dotnet/docs/docs/csharp/csharp-7.md

 The fields are not validated, and you cannot define your own methods

 > [!NOTE]
-> Tuples were available as an API class before C# 7, but had many limitations.
+> Tuples were available before C# 7 as an API, but had many limitations.
-> Most importantly, the members of these tuples were named `Item1`, `Item2`
+> Most importantly, the members of these tuples were named
-> and so on.
-The language features for Tuples address this limitations.
+> `Item1`, `Item2` and so on.
+The language support enables semantic names
+> for the fields of a Tuple.

 You can create a tuple by assigning each member to a value: